dgbowl/yadg/docs/source/usage.rst

 .. warning::

     Please do not use the :func:`extract` functions from each extractor (e.g. :func:`yadg.extractors.eclab.mpr.extract_from_path`) directly.
-Those are not part of the user-facing API and their function signatures may change between minor or point versions.
+Those are not part of the user-facing API and their function signatures may change between minor or point releases of :mod:`yadg`.

 Metadata-only extraction